Hydrology-IFH/roger/doc/tutorial/cluster.rst

-Running Roger on a cluster
+Running RoGeR on a cluster
 ==========================
 This tutorial walks you through some of the most common challenges that are specific to large, shared architectures like clusters and supercomputers.

-In case you having trouble setting up or running Roger on a cluster, you should first contact your cluster administrator.
+In case you having trouble setting up or running RoGeR on a cluster, you should first contact your cluster administrator.
 Otherwise, feel free to `open an issue <https://github.com/Hydrology-IFH/roger/issues>`__.

 Installation for CPU computing
 ++++++++++++++++++++++++++++++

-Probably the easiest way to try out Roger on a cluster is to, once again, :doc:`use Anaconda </introduction/get-started>`.
-Since Anaconda is platform independent and does not require elevated permissions, it is the perfect way to try out Roger without too much effort.
+Probably the easiest way to try out RoGeR on a cluster is to, once again, :doc:`use Anaconda </introduction/get-started>`.
+Since Anaconda is platform independent and does not require elevated permissions, it is the perfect way to try out RoGeR without too much effort.

 However, **in high-performance contexts, we advise to use pip install within your anaconda environment**.
 Getting optimal performance requires a software stacked that is linked to the correct system libraries, in particular MPI (see also :doc:`/introduction/advanced-installation`).
 This requires that Python packages that depend on C libraries (such as ``mpi4py``, ``mpi4jax``) are built from source.
 For example, installation on `bwForCluster BinAC <https://www.binac.uni-tuebingen.de/>`_: